-The Nationwide Emergency Department Sample (NEDS) is part of the Healthcare Cost and Utilization Project (HCUP), sponsored by the Agency for Healthcare Research and Quality (AHRQ).
-The 2007 NEDS is a publicly available database that can be purchased through the HCUP Central Distributor.
+The Nationwide Emergency Department Sample (NEDS) is part of the Healthcare Cost and Utilization Project (HCUP) that is sponsored by the Agency for Healthcare Research and Quality (AHRQ).
+The 2009 NEDS is a publicly available database that can be purchased through the HCUP Central Distributor.

-The NEDS was created to enable analyses of emergency department (ED) utilization patterns and support public health professionals, administrators, policymakers, and clinicians in their decision-making regarding this critical source of care.
-The ED serves a dual role in the U.S. healthcare system infrastructure as a point of entry for approximately 50% of inpatient hospital admissions and as a setting for treat-and-release outpatient visits.
-The NEDS has many research applications, as it contains information about geographic characteristics, hospital characteristics, patient characteristics, and the nature of visits (e.g., common reasons for ED visits, including injuries).
+The NEDS was created to enable analyses of emergency department (ED) utilization patterns and to support public health professionals, administrators, policymakers, and clinicians in their decision-making regarding this critical source of care.
+The ED serves a dual role in the U.S. healthcare system infrastructure, as a point of entry for approximately 50% of inpatient hospital admissions and as a setting for treat-and-release outpatient visits.
+The NEDS has many research applications, because it contains information about geographic, hospital, and patient characteristics as well as descriptions of the nature of the visits (i.e., common reasons for ED visits, including injuries).

-The NEDS is the largest all-payer ED database that is publicly available in the United States, containing information from about 27 million ED visits at about 970 hospitals that approximate a 20-percent stratified sample of U.S. hospital-based EDs.
-Weights are provided to calculate national estimates pertaining to over 120 million ED visits in 2007.
+The NEDS is the largest all-payer ED database that is publicly available in the United States, containing information from almost 29 million ED visits at 964 hospitals that approximate a 20-percent stratified sample of U.S. hospital-based EDs.
+Weights are provided to calculate national estimates pertaining to almost 130 million ED visits in 2009.

-The NEDS is drawn from States that provide HCUP with ED data (resulting in admission to the hospital and not).
-Twenty-seven HCUP States participated in the 2007 NEDS: AZ, CA, CT, FL, GA, HI, IA, IN, KS, MA, MD, ME, MN, MO, NC, NE, NH, NJ, NY, OH, RI, SC, SD, TN, UT, VT, and WI.
+The NEDS is drawn from States that provide HCUP with data from ED visits that may or may not have resulted in hospital admission.
+Twenty-eight HCUP States participated in the 2009 NEDS.
 See Appendix I, Table 1 for a list of data organizations participating in the NEDS.